-Today, the courts enforce prenuptial agreements about spousal maintenance.
-The agreements are valid if the spouses entered into them with full disclosure with no fraud, overreaching or duress.
+Today, the courts enforce alimony provisions contained in prenuptial agreements.
+The agreements are valid if the spouses entered into them with full disclosure and with no fraud, overreaching or duress.
 Additionally, the result of the agreement must not be unconscionable.
-A court may find it void if circumstances existing at the time of divorce make the provision unconscionable.
+A court may find a prenuptial agreement void if circumstances existing at the time of divorce make the provision unconscionable.

 The Court of Appeals sent this issue back to the trial court.
-It reversed the trial court’s decision that rejected the prenuptial agreement regarding spousal maintenance on general public policy grounds.
+It reversed the trial court’s decision that rejected the prenuptial agreement regarding alimony on general public policy grounds.

 It ordered the trial court to conduct an inquiry into the fairness of the agreement when it was made at the time of the divorce.

 The Court reversed the decision of the trial court which ruled the prenuptial agreement void.
 It gave the lower court instructions to determine whether Mrs. Williams could support herself when determining if the provision in the prenuptial agreement concerning alimony could be enforced.

 If you have questions about whether prenuptial agreements regarding alimony are enforceable in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
 Our Arizona spousal maintenance and family law attorneys have over 100 years of combined experience successfully representing clients in spousal maintenance and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.